Reactor™ - The manual

 Types of Variables

-Variables can be created on Layers.
-The quickest way to do so is to select the base layer of your current config and add a variable
+Variables can be created on layers.
+The quickest way to do so is to select the base layer of your current configuration and add a variable.
+Start by clicking anywhere on the blue or black area of your controller.
+You should now see the root layer of this panel.

 Example: